jlpteaching/ECS154B/lab4/lab4.md

 sbt:dinocpu> testOnly dinocpu.SmallApplicationsLocalTesterLab4
 sbt:dinocpu> testOnly dinocpu.LargeApplicationsLocalTesterLab4
 ```

+Updated tests (not on Gradescope) are available if you pull from `jlpteaching/dinocpu` after 10am on 3/13.
+This adds three random tests for the local predictor.

 ## Global history predictor

 Instead of using the PC to predict if a branch is taken or not, the global predictor uses the last `N` branches.